 Grand Canyon University offers a variety of resources designed to help our students to succeed.
-The Center for Learning and Advancement offers personal tutoring services in a variety of topics including writing, statistics, accounting, nursing and various levels of Math.
+Institutional Effectiveness offers personal tutoring services in a variety of topics including writing, statistics, accounting, nursing and various levels of Math.

 GCU also offers an extensive video collection of tutorials that demonstrate how to use the online learning system, set up a Taskstream Account, or use the latest Microsoft software.

 Students, staff and faculty are able to share video and audio files with GCU in iTunes.
 The content is free, and can be easily added to your Apple-branded portable multimedia device such as an iPhone, iPod, iPod Touch or iPad.